1) Do you provide eyeglasses?

 4) Why can’t you email me an application or fax me one?

-Answer: It is important to us that you know of the local Lions club that is often involved in providing the resources for a free hearing aid.
+Answer: It is important to us that you know of the local Lions club that is often involved in providing the resources for discounted hearing aids.
 We also want the local Lions club to know we are working to help people in their community.

 5) Are there any fees to me if I qualify for a discounted hearing aid?